Stora Enso is the renewable materials growth company, delivering sustainable profitable growth.

 In recent years, Stora Enso has actively transformed its asset base through closures and divestments, strenghtening its balance sheet.
 At the same time, the company has made large scale investments – including the establishment of the Montes del Plata pulp Mill, Uruguay and the consumer board mill in Beihai, China.
 Transformation has been visible also on smaller scale, including investments made in Varkaus Mill (conversion and LVL), Murów sawmill, Sunila (bio-refinery), Ingerois (MFC) and Skutskär (fluff pulp).

 Ongoing investments include Maxau boiler green energy generation and on acquisition side, letter of intent aiming at structural changes in Bergvik Skog has been signed.
 Stora Enso is also conducting a feasibility study at Oulu Mill.
 The potential EUR 700 million investment would aim to convert the current fine paper production to board grades.
-The feasibility study is expected to be concluded by the end of 2018–early 2019.
+The feasibility study is expected to be concluded early 2019.